WizzyGeek/NeoBot/README.md

 #### For heroku
 you need to set the value for config variables, token and reddit (reccomended) or use a `secret.json` file.
 The buildpacks and addons will be added automatically.

+## Contribution
+You are welcome to contribute to the bot!

 ## TODO
 - [x] Fix the help command